isomerpages/nlb-reference/_singapore-people/A to H/Chua Mia Tee.md

 Besides oil, Chua also uses other mediums such as acrylic, mixed media, watercolour, bronze and relief. [^9]

-In 2015, Chua was conferred the Cultural Medallion, a national honour that recognises his artistic contributions to Singapore. [^10] The National Gallery of Singapore’s inaugural exhibition, Siapa Nama Kamu?, takes its name from Chua Mia Tee’s iconic painting, “National Language Class”. [^11]
+In 2015, Chua was conferred the Cultural Medallion, a national honour that recognises his artistic contributions to Singapore. [^10] The National Gallery of Singapore’s inaugural exhibition, *Siapa Nama Kamu?*, takes its name from Chua Mia Tee’s iconic painting, “National Language Class”. [^11]

-Chua’s latest exhibition, titled “Chua Mia Tee: Directing the Real,” opens at the National Gallery of Singapore in November 2021, and focuses on his early practice from the 1950s to 1980s.
+Chua’s latest exhibition, titled *Chua Mia Tee: Directing the Real*, opens at the National Gallery of Singapore in November 2021, and focuses on his early practice from the 1950s to 1980s.

 #### Books